 The Mother of the Sea

-Quentin Cooper tells the story of Kathleen Drew, a British scientist treated like a goddess in Japan.
-At a festival in her honour, he meets fishermen who owe her their livelihoods.
+4 Extra Debut.
+Quentin Cooper explores the story of Kathleen Drew – a British marine scientist treated like a goddess in Japan.
+From 2014.

 She was Kathleen Drew, and her work studying the lifecycle of edible seaweed on the North Wales coastline in the 1940s revolutionised the Japanese production of nori – that dried edible seaweed you find wrapped around sushi in high-end restaurants and convenience stores around the world.

 Her discovery, picked up by chance 6000 miles away from her lab in Manchester, enabled nori farmers in Japan to turn this nutrient rich food stuff from a gambler's harvest to a reliable large scale crop.